chamikasudusinghe/nocml/README.md

 [synth ver 1.1] - Current set of models run in the system againts eavesdropping attack with all possible features atm.
 Results included.

-[Design Project] - Source files of models and data extraction for demonstrations.
+[design project] - Source files of models and data extraction for demonstrations.

 log files are not included here due to large file size.